PythonIreland/python_ireland_talk_database/docs/webserver.md

 ### Run the server:
 `HOST=0.0.0.0 npm start`

 Starts the server on: http://192.168.1.30:3000/

 ## CORS errors:
 To remove Cross Origin Resource Sharing errors - I added a section in `backend/app/main.py`:
-You may need to add your IP address here until we can figure out a better solution.

 ```python
 origins = [